William II, Landgrave of Hesse

 William II (29 April 1469 – 11 July 1509) was Landgrave of Lower Hesse from 1493 and Landgrave of Upper Hesse after the death of his cousin, William III, Landgrave of Upper Hesse in 1500.
+This immediately sparked the War of the Katzenelnbogen Succession, in which William sought to enforce his claim on the County of Katzenelnbogen with military might.

 William II is also called "William the Middle" to distinguish him from his elder brother "William I the Elder", and his cousin "William III, the Younger".
 His parents were Louis II the Frank (1438–1471) and Mechthild, daughter of Count Louis II of Württemberg.

 William II became Landgrave of Lower Hesse in 1493, after his brother William I resigned.

 On 9 November 1497 William II married Yolande, daughter of Frederick II of Vaudémont.
 She died on 21 May 1500 after the marriage produced one child, William (27 March 1500 – 8 April 1500).
-The same year on 20 October, his second marriage was to Anna of Mecklenburg-Schwerin (14 September 1485 – 12 May 1525), who bore him three children:
+The same year on 20 October, his second marriage was to Anna of Mecklenburg-Schwerin (14 September 1485 – 12 May 1525).
+They had: